Finally, Halladay saw Howard. He stuffed the ball into the pitcher's glove. They looked at one another and smiled. Then they hugged.

 Halladay is a freak when it comes to work ethic.
 Everyone knows this by now.

-After pitching the perfect game, he completed his normal 40-minute postgame workout routine before having a news conference.
+After pitching the perfect game, he completed his normal 40-minute postgame workout routine before having a press conference.

-After the news conference, Halladay walked through a hallway back to the clubhouse.
+After the press conference, Halladay walked through a hallway back to the clubhouse.
 Strangers shouted out, "Great game, Mr. Halladay!"
 A security guard reached out to shake his hand, and Halladay obliged.